Decision-making in a public limited liability company (SA)

 Verified 13 January 2023 - Directorate for Legal and Administrative Information (Prime Minister)

-In an anonymous business (SA), the business shall be directed either by the Management Board or by the Executive Board.
+In a public limited-liability company (SA), the business shall be managed either by the Management Board or by the Executive Board.
 On the other hand, decisions on life and business developments are taken by shareholders at general meetings.

 According to the decision, the rules concerning its approval are specific.